JorjaFox/website/content/_posts-old-blog/2014-03-23-thats-a-wrap-on-fourteen.md

 ---
 id: 10230
-title: 'That&#8217;s a Wrap on Fourteen'
+title: 'That's a Wrap on Fourteen'
 date: '2014-03-23T09:00:31-07:00'
 author: 'Mika E. (Ipstenu)'
 excerpt: 'Time to take a long break and enjoy the summer!'